 New tablet computer makes our thermal camera perform even better

-Actual example videos recorded from our team of Field Engineers to show the power and capabilities of the FLIR camera.
+Actual example videos recorded from our team of Field Service Technicians to show the power and capabilities of the FLIR camera.
 All information shown in this video is the property of Edmonton Valve & Fitting Inc.

 How does it work?

 Longtime readers of our blog might remember a great tool we use for detecting gas leaks: the FLIR camera.
 Made by FLIR Systems Inc., the camera "sees" thermal energy.

 When we point it at a piece of tubing or equipment that has a hydrocarbon leak, the leak shows up as a cloud on the camera screen, even though it's invisible to the naked eye.